≡ Menu

 Diagnosis of Hemivertebra in Dogs

-Typically, the first step in diagnosing hemivertebra in dogs is simply noticing rather unusual behavior that may be indicative of suffering from a spinal cord injury or deformity.
-From there, in order to make a definitive diagnosis, your veterinarian will likely need to order either an x-ray or a cat scan in order to determine for sure if you dog has been born with some type of hemivertebra.
+Typically, the first step in diagnosing hemivertebra in dogs is simply noticing rather unusual behavior that may indicate suffering from a spinal cord injury or deformity.
+From there, to make a definitive diagnosis, your veterinarian will likely need to order an x-ray or a CAT scan to determine if your dog has been born with some hemivertebra.

 In cases like these…

-It’s quite possible that your veterinarian may discover that your dog’s symptoms are actually the result of some other condition which is causing him or her to suffer from symptoms that will closely mimic those born with hemivertebra.
+Your veterinarian may discover that your dog’s symptoms result from some other condition, causing it to suffer from symptoms that closely mimic those born with hemivertebra.

 This would then….

-Allow the veterinarian to see any type of spinal compression taking place.
-CT scans and MRI’s (magnetic resonance imaging) can also be used to determine if there is compression of the spinal cord.
+Allow the veterinarian to see any spinal compression taking place.
+CT scans and MRIs (magnetic resonance imaging) can also be used to determine if spinal cord compression exists.

 Below are some of the general costs of diagnosis: